Onelinerhub/onelinerhub/git/how-many-commits-are-there-in-branch.md

-# How many commits are there in branch
+# How many commits are there in a branch

 ```bash
 git rev-list --count branch